thinkassembly/rust_sqlite_wasm/README.md

 This repo is a POC using clang to compile sqlite and statically link with rust targeting wasm32-unknown-unknown and accessing it using the rusqlite crate interface.

 This branch of the repo is based on an unmodified copy of sqlite3 sources and more extensive modifications of rusqlite sources to enable testing.

+Unfortunately I couldn't figure out how to get web-pack tests to correctly compile and pass through link options to tests in sub crates, so I moved tests into the top level crate I'm using to test drive things.
+It's not ideal but I wanted to move on.
+I'll come back to this later.

 I borrowed heavily from several projects to get this working.
 * https://github.com/wehlutyk/wasm-explorations